haimbilia/BuyHub/readme.txt

     => 061133 - Error coming while editing blogs image attributes in image attributes section.
     => 061109 - Admin UI: "NEW" button design is not correct for the 'Advanced settings' under the "Meta Tag Management" section.
     => 061107 - Admin UI: "Clear" design is not correct under the "Meta Tag Management" section.
+    => 061059 - Admin UI: 'Default' option is not selected after editing the records.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.